mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

----
-layout: handbook-page-toc
-title: "How to use flamegraphs for performance profiling"
+# How to use flamegraphs for performance profiling
----

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 Work in progress:
 * Issue: https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10399